 Below are noted specific offences under the NatSKA Regulations, contravention of these regulations or any other regulation not specifically mentioned may result in a penalty being applied.
-In the event that there is no specific NatSKA regulation, the Motorsport UK British Motor Sports Yearbook (Competitors and Officials) shall apply.
+In the event that there is no specific NatSKA regulation, the appropriate Motorsport UK NCR shall apply.

 Code Offence NatSKA Reg.
-Motorsport UK Reg.
-Guideline Penalty Penalty Points A A positive result of any test for presence of alcohol or drugs.
-B12.1.1 D35.1 H39.1 Disqualification from meeting and referral to Motorsport UK 6 В Failure to attend paddock safety briefing (not restricted to drivers) B10.4 H33.1.3 £10 fine 1 С Not complying with flag signals before or after the race B7.2 B7.3 C1.1.6 5 second penalty 1 D Not complying with flag signals during the race Red/Yellow/Quartered/ Technical B7.2 B7.3 C1.1.6 10 second penalty 1 lap penalty 2 E Not complying with flag signals - Black (Ignored more than once) B7.2 B7.3 C1.1.6 Disqualification from race or Disqualification from meeting 2 or 6 F Breaking formation before the lights go out B7.7 U7.8 5 second penalty 0 G Receiving outside assistance B13.1.4 B13.9 N/A Disqualification from race (Mitigating circumstances to be considered in application of penalty points) 2 Н Restarting a kart Non onboard starter B12.16 N/A Disqualification from race (Mitigating circumstances to be considered in application of penalty points) 2 I Gaining an unfair advantage B12.6 C2.3.2 5 second penalty 1
+Guideline Penalty Penalty Points А A positive result of any test for presence of alcohol or drugs.
+B12.1.1 Disqualification from meeting and referral to Motorsport UK 6 В Failure to attend paddock safety briefing (not restricted to drivers) B10.4 £10 fine 1 С Not complying with flag signals B7.2 5 second penalty 1 C before or after the race B7.3 Not complying with flag signals B7.2 10 second penalty 2 D during the race B7.3 1 lap penalty Red/Yellow/Quartered/ Technical Not complying with flag signals - B7.2 Disqualification from race or 2 or E Black B7.3 Disqualification from 6 (Ignored more than once) meeting F Breaking formation before the lights go out B7.7 5 second penalty 0 B13.1.4 Disqualification from 2 G Receiving outside assistance B13.9 race (Mitigating circumstances to be considered in application of penalty points) н Restarting a kart Non onboard starter B12.16 Disqualification from race (Mitigating circumstances to be considered in application of penalty points) 2 Gaining an unfair advantage B12.6 5 second penalty 012.0 1 lap penalty 1

 Code Offence NatSKA Reg.
-Motorsport UK Reg.
-Guideline Penalty Penalty Points 1 lap penalty 1 J Driving in a manner incompatible B12.8 C1.1.9 1 lap penalty 1 with general safety.
-Disqualification from race 3 Disqualification from meeting 6 Referred to Stewards Option of suspension K Exceeding Track Limits B12.6 U12.5.3 U12.5.4 3 rd time - 5 second penalty 1 4 th time - 10 or second penalty 5 th time - 2 disqualification 6 th time - Black Flag L Scrutineering Non-Compliance At Chief Sc Clerk's disc Disqualification from race or 0 count in the directed by Scrutineer f nout points to e final score as the Chief for performance non-compliance Disqualification from meeting М Abusive language or behaviour, assault or threat of assault within B12.1 B15.1.1 C1.1.9 Disqualification from race.
-4 the area under control of NatSKA.
-Abusive language or behaviour B15.1.1 Disqualification from meeting, 6 relating to the NatSKA organisation, officials, teams, competitors or parents on social media will be subject to the same scale of penalties.
-Referral to the stewards Option of suspension N Failure to obey the instructions of an official B12.1 H33.1.3 Disqualification from race 4 an onicial Disqualification from meeting 6 0 Failure to agree to an eligibility examination B9.2 U8.1 Disqualification from meeting 6 Р Failure to comply with NatSKA's A4.8.1 At the Directors' 0
+Guideline Penalty Penalty Points 1 lap penalty 1 Disqualification from race 3 J Driving in a manner incompatible with general safety.
+B12.8 Disqualification from meeting 6 Referred to Stewards Option of suspension 3 rd time - 5 second penalty 0 4 th time - 10 second or К Exceeding Track Limits B12.6 penalty 1 5 th time - disqualification or 6 th time - Black Flag 2 tion from race L Scrutineering Non-Compliance or Disqualifica tion from meeting 0 Abusive language or behaviour, assault or threat of assault within the area under control of NatSKA.
+Disqualification from race.
+4 Abusive language or behaviour B12.1 Disqualification from meeting, 6 М relating to the NatSKA organisation, officials, teams, competitors or parents on social media will be subject to the same scale of penalties.
+B15.1.1 Referral to the stewards Option of suspension Failure to obey the instructions of Disqualification from race 4 N an official B12.1 Disqualification from meeting 6 0 Failure to agree to an eligibility examination B9.2 Disqualification from meeting 6 Р Failure to comply with NatSKA's Social Media policy A4.8.1 At the Directors' discretion an exclusion of up to 3 race meetings 0 R Incorrectly positioned front fairing - race C4.4.2c / D4.7.13 / D4.15.15 5 seconds penalty 0